spatie/laravel-mailable-test/README.md

 [![StyleCI](https://styleci.io/repos/80032119/shield?branch=master)](https://styleci.io/repos/80032119)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-mailable-test.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-mailable-test)

 Do you have to fill out an entire form just to test a mail that should be sent by your app?
-Or even worse complete an entire checkout process to just view and debug the order confirmation mail?
+Or even worse complete an entire checkout process to just view and debug an order confirmation mail?
 No more!

 This package provides an artisan command that can send a mailable to an mail-address.
 It can be used like this: